-Action bias is particularly likely to occur if we do something for others or others expect us to act, as illustrated by the tendency for soccer goal keepers to jump to left or right on penalty kicks, even though statistically they would be better off if they just stayed in the middle of the goal (Bar-Eli et al., 2007).
+Action bias is particularly likely to occur if we do something for others or others expect us to act (see social norms), as illustrated by the tendency for soccer goal keepers to jump to left or right on penalty kicks, even though statistically they would be better off if they just stayed in the middle of the goal (Bar-Eli et al., 2007).
 Action bias may also be more likely among overconfident individuals or if a person has experienced prior negative outcomes (Zeelenberg et al., 2002), where subsequent inaction would be a failure to do something to improve the situation.

 Bar-Eli, M., Azar, O. H., Ritov, I., Keidar-Levin, Y., & Schein, G. (2007).
 Action bias among elite soccer goalkeepers: The case of penalty kicks.
 Journal of Economic Psychology, 28(5), 606-621.

 Patt, A., & Zeckhauser, R. (2000).
 Action bias and environmental decisions.
 Journal of Risk and Uncertainty, 21, 45-72.